brando90/snap-cluster-setup/py_src/evals/readme.md

 ## Sanity Checking Our Eval code with Mistral7B
 This code is a small adaptation from the [Meta-Math](https://meta-math.github.io/) original evaluation.
-We have verified that it runs within `1-2%` accuracy difference with Mistral7B-base, therefore giving us confidence this code is correct and reliable to use.
+We have verified that it runs within `1-2%` (Redo, currently code doesn't run with n=4 so can't reproduce for now) accuracy difference with Mistral7B-base, therefore giving us confidence this code is correct and reliable to use.
 <!-- Note mistral ins 13.1% ref: https://mistral.ai/news/announcing-mistral-7b/ us on MATH TODO, lost value sadly -->
-Mistral Instruct got **13.1%** on MATH (as reported [here](https://mistral.ai/news/announcing-mistral-7b/)) and we got **X** on MATH.
+Mistral Instruct got **13.1%** on MATH, as reported [here](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1), and we got **X** on MATH.
 Run the code bellow to reproduce/sanity check.
 The following run has HPs that worked in an A100 40GB machine: